Bandolero!: Production

 Larry McMurtry, the author of the novel Lonesome Dove, reportedly paid homage to Bandolero! by using similar names for the characters in his book.
 Both tales begin near the Mexican border and involve bandoleros.
 Both have a sheriff named July Johnson and a deputy Roscoe who travel a great distance in search of a wanted criminal and the woman who has rejected the sheriff's love.
 Both stories have a charismatic outlaw named Dee, who is about to be hanged and who wins the love of the woman before he dies.
 In the Lonesome Dove miniseries, the main characters twice pass directly in front of the Alamo—or at least a set built to replicate the Alamo.

-Raquel Welch later said of her performance, "No one is going to shout, 'Wow it's Anne Bancroft all over again', but at least I'm not Miss Sexpot running around half naked all the time."

-"I think she's going to stack up all right", Stewart said of Welch.

 Reception

 Bandolero! earned North American rentals of $5.5 million in 1968.
 According to Fox records, the film required $10,200,000 in rentals to break even, and by 11 December 1970, had made $8,800,000, resulting in a loss for the studio.

+Roger Ebert awarded the film 2 out of 4 stars.
+He praised the performances, particularly Stewart's, but viewed the storyline as "routine".